|

 further use.

-the plating bath is properly adjusted you may proceed.
+- Once the plating bath is properly adjusted you may proceed.
+Remember to diligently record any and all additions

 to your plating bath so that you can build a

-consumption database to assist you in cost of
+"consumption database" to assist you in cost of

 goods determination when estimating the operating costs